Signs and Situations.

-Untill 2017 these snapshots were photographed, then processed, filed, and ignored but never printed, apart from images transferred to the Artists Portraits.
-It was during discussions with Julian Bowron, former Director at Bunbury Regiuonal Art Gallery about the content of John Austin Survery II, my second twenty four year survey show, that I started to consider the snapshots as real pictures in their own right.
-A lot of forgotten material surfaced following discussions with Julian, from Bugis Street, Singapore in 1963 to the preparations for the survey show itself.
-Many of the snapshots were forgotten artist portraits, subsequently printed larger as part of the Artist Portraits Portfolio.
+Before 2017 the snapshots were mainly filed and forgotten and rarely printed apart from the images transferred to the Artists Portraits Portfolio.
+During discussions in early 2017 with Julian Bowron, then Director at Bunbury Regional Art Gallery, about the content of John Austin Survery II I started to consider the snapshots as a portfolio in their own right.
+A lot of forgotten material surfaced following these discussions, from Bugis Street, Singapore in 1963, to South Yemen in 1967, to the preparations for the survey show itself.
 The snapshots are continuing.